 On a commercial scale, sunbeams may be "concentrated" by using giant mirrors to focus them, but you're not likely to encounter that in your neighborhood.

 Slightly more likely is a solar array, meaning a grouping of solar collectors, for example, over a parking lot.
 But it's worth considering solar options if you're building or significantly overhauling a neighborhood commercial area.

 Neighborhood solar power could be effective now for lighting of paths, just as individual residences do, and for powering outdoor amenities such as fountains.

 The process of generating power on a small scale, such as an individual residence, ranch, or neighborhood, is known as microgeneration.

-Thus far microgeneration of neighborhood solar is nowhere near cost-effective, based on the current 30% federal tax credit and future energy savings for a reasonable payback period alone.
+Thus far microgrids providing neighborhood solar are not cost-effective, based on the current 30% federal tax credit and future energy savings for a reasonable payback period alone.

 However, as production scales up, research discovers more sophisticated thin-layer technologies, and more and more entrepreneurs enter the solar production and installation businesses, costs should decline.
 At least in the near term, though, good old-fashioned neighborhood organizing will help bring group discounts as fast as anything else.

 Organizations are springing up around the country to help neighborhoods negotiate essentially bulk discounts on installation of solar energy facilities.
-As examples of bulk purchasing programs, see the Colorado-based Neighborhood Solar or Community Power Network.
+As examples of bulk purchasing programs, see the Brooklyn Microgrid or Community Power Network.
 For another approach, learn about Solarize programs; they have published a guide for states that will give you a flavor of their approach.

 This subject is evolving very quickly.
-We continue to monitor it for you, and let us know if you see a neighborhood solar application.
+We continue to monitor it for you.
+Let us know if you see a neighborhood solar application.

 All About Green: